geekodour/gitpushblog/README.md

 **3. Point the cloned `gitpushblog` remotes to `<repo_name>` and npm install or yarn**
 ```
 $ cd <repo_name>
-$ git remote remove origin
+$ sudo rm -r .git && git init
 $ git remote add origin https://github.com/<username>/<repo_name>.git

-The command for an username geekodour and <repo_name> blog will be as follows,
-$ git remote add origin https://github.com/geekodour/blog.git

 $ npm install

-npm install takes very long,
-so I recommend using yarn instead because it's very fast.
-to install dependencies using yarn, just run the following
 $ yarn
 ```
+**Notes:**
+- `$ sudo rm -r .git && git init` will not work in windows, you just have to delete the `.git` directory and the `git init` in the same directory after that.
+- The command for an username geekodour and <repo_name> blog will be as follows,

+`$ git remote add origin https://github.com/geekodour/blog.git`
+- npm install **takes very long**, so I recommend using **yarn** instead because it's very fast. to install dependencies using yarn, just run the following

+`$ yarn`

 **4. Open `_config.yml` and update the following:**
 ```